 On the Palestinian side is 64 years of mistreatment by, and distrust of Israeli Jews.
 Israel allows anyone who claims Jewish heritage the right to immigrate to Israel and become citizens, whether they can trace any connection to the land or not.
 But, Palestinians who were forced out of their homes in 1948, 1967 or otherwise, are denied the right to return to Israel or the Occupied Territories.
 Israeli use of military force against Palestinian resistance groups, be they peaceful demonstrations or the actions of militant organizations have set the tone of Palestinian anti-Israeli sentiment.
 While certain Palestinian militant groups continue to deny Israel’s right to exist, Israeli right wing groups likewise continue to deny the existence of Palestine and argue against the right of Palestinians to settle anywhere in Israel, Gaza or the West Bank.
 But, as Ali Abunimah writes, “Zionism cannot bomb, kidnap, assassinate, expel, demolish, settle and lie its way to legitimacy and acceptance.”

-In the next part of this series, I will address, in more detail, some of the very real concerns that both Israelis and Palestinians share with the proposed one state solution.
-The third part of this series will look at the steps that would need to be taken to achieve this goal.By Ted Graham, Aslan Media Columnist
+In the next part of this examination of the one-state solution, I will look at the steps that could be taken to bring about resolution.By Ted Graham, Aslan Media Columnist